MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 _new as of Microsoft Edge 124_

-Distinguishes events that are triggered by the `postMessage` method from other events that are displayed in the **Performance** tool, to easily investigate performance issues that are related to posting messages across various threads of an application.
+This experiment improves the **Performance** tool's **Main** section to help you quickly identify `postMessage` events and handlers, by distinguishing events that are triggered by the `postMessage` method from other events that are displayed in the **Performance** tool.
+This experiment helps you investigate performance issues that are related to posting messages across various threads of an application.

-This experiment improves the **Performance** tool's **Main** section to help you quickly identify `postMessage` events and handlers, by distinguishing `postMessage` events from other events.
 Without this experiment, events that are triggered by dispatching and handling messages between threads of an application appear as generic scripting function-call events.
 With this experiment enabled:
-* `postMessage` dispatch events appear on the timeline as **Schedule postMessage**.
+* `postMessage` dispatch events appear as **Schedule postMessage**.
-* `postMessage` handler events appear on the timeline as **On Message**.
+* `postMessage` handler events appear as **On Message**:

 !["Schedule postMessage" events and "On Message" events in the Performance tool](./index-images/post-message-events.png)

-The performance timeline thus helps you investigate when a `postMessage` call occurred, and how long the message was queued before the handler starts.
-The dispatch events are linked to handler events with arrow initiators that appear when you click on either type of event:
+This experiment helps you investigate when a `postMessage` call occurred, and how long the message was queued before the `postMessage` handler starts.
+The dispatch events are linked to handler events by initiator arrows that appear when you click on either type of event:

 ![Arrows linking dispatch events to handler events](./index-images/post-message-events-arrows.png)